nico-amsterdam/cakephp-stimulus-example1/README.md

 The CakePHP skeleton uses a subset of [Foundation](http://foundation.zurb.com/) (v5) CSS framework by default.
 You can, however, replace it with any other library or custom styles.

+#### Install NPM

+For windows I used this [npm-windows-upgrade](https://github.com/felixrieseberg/npm-windows-upgrade) since Chocolatey installs a very old NPM version.

+Not all

 #### Add Stimulus configuration files